Inter-agency Procedures and Practice Guidance

 Safeguarding Children and Young People from Child Criminal Exploitation

-The following Child Criminal Exploitation (CCE) Pathway and Multi Agency Risk Assessment Tool have been developed to support practitioners in their work to protect children at risk of, or experiencing CCE.
+The following Child Criminal Exploitation (CCE) Pathway and Multi-Agency Risk Assessment Tool have been developed to support practitioners in their work to protect children at risk of or experiencing CCE.
 Criminal exploitation involves taking advantage of and grooming children and young people, forcing them to engage in various forms of criminal activity (including county lines).

-The Home Office have issued guidance on ‘county lines’.
+The Home Office has issued guidance on ‘county lines’.
 Practitioners should familiarise themselves with the guidance.
 County lines is a cross-cutting issue which can involve drugs, violence, gangs, criminal and sexual exploitation, modern slavery and missing children or adults.